Testing the doctrines and teachings of Christian groups and individuals

 “But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves.
 Many will follow their sensuality, and because of them the way of the truth will be maligned; and in their greed they will exploit you with false words; their judgment from long ago is not idle, and their destruction is not asleep.”
-2 Peter 2:1-3 (NASB)
+2 Peter 2:1-3

 This is the second half of a two-part series.
 I recommend reading the first part Background Checks Introduction first.
 Below is a small portion from the introduction.
-Feel free to skip it if you have already read part one.

 If the group or individual you are checking out has a considerable following, most likely someone has already investigated them.
 In the old days I would head to the local Christian bookstore and hope to find a book on whatever group or teacher I was investigating.
 Today the information is likely just a few key strokes away.
 It is easy to search online and find more than enough information to help you come to a conclusion.
 (It sort of feels like cheating to me because it was more challenging in the past.)
 If you happen to have a Christian bookstore in your area, you might be able to find helpful books in stock or place an order for what you need.
 If not, there’s always Amazon.com.
-Reading the reviews and doing an online search of the author’s name are good ways to determine the author’s viewpoint and bias.
+Reading book reviews and doing an online search of the author’s name are good ways to determine the author’s viewpoint and bias.

 When I research I try to keep an open mind.
 I may have a strong feeling about the outcome because of past experience, but I will not come to a conclusion without solid evidence.
 When I read any material that is claiming that a group or individual strays from solid biblical teaching, I place the burden of proof on the author.

 If you really want to get to the heart of the matter quickly, try searching keywords like these: